 Eviction Enforcement: If you don’t leave after the court’s decision, a sheriff will oversee your removal.

-There are few circumstances in which the court may grant a stay of execution, and allow you more time in the rental unit before having to move out:
+There are a few circumstances in which the court may grant a stay of execution, and allow you more time in the rental unit before having to move out:

 Extreme Hardship: This can include things like serious illness, changing the school a child is enrolled in, and other family hardships a move would cause.
 The stay can be no longer than one year.

-See below on suggestions to finding a housing lawyer or legal support.
+See below on suggestions for finding a housing lawyer or legal support.

 3. How Much Time Do You Have to Pay?